List 2/3 of sports events affected by coronavirus pandemic

 Australian Grand Prix at Phillip Island on Oct.
 25 canceled.

 Valencia Grand Prix in Spain on Nov.
 15 moved to Nov.
-29.
+29 moved to Nov.
+15.

 World Superbikes